-You might expect browser-based editors to be simple Instagram-style affairs, but there are also some serious image-enhancing web apps out there.
+You might expect free online photo editors to be simple Instagram-style affairs, but there are also some serious image-enhancing web apps out there.
 In fact, some are so feature-packed they rival premium desktop tools, with support for layers, masks and batch editing.

 You can use these online photo editors in most modern web browsers, though Flash-based editors won't work in mobile browsers.
 You'll need an HTML5-based editor if you want to boost your photos away from your desktop, or look for a free app designed for your device.

 First, a quick word on image optimization: if you're looking for a tool specifically for compress images on your website, there's no need to edit them all individually.
 Paste your site's URL into Free Image Compressor and the free tool will search for any images that could be optimized.
 If it finds any, it will give you compressed versions that you can download to replace them.

 The best free online photo editor, with layers, masks and more.
 If you're a casual photographer, it might be the only creative tool you need